backdrop-contrib/prism/README.txt

 simple API for developers, an input filter, and expose all options of this library via standard Drupal settings forms.

+To use this module enable the syntax filter in one of the text format settings pages e.g. admin/config/content/formats/full_html

+Once enabled your code simply needs to be wrapped in the correct syntax & inserted into any text area.
+Here is an example using css highlighting.
+[prism:css]
+a {
+	color: #7BC673;
+}
+p a {
+	color: #22272A;
+}
+p a:hover {
+	color: #7BC673;
+}
+[/prism:css]

 Read more about this library at Prismjs.com [2], also, read this blog post by Lea Verou [3] introducing it.